Skip to content

 So the dichotomy reduces to convergence vs. divergence of nPr[Sn=0]\sum_n \Pr[S_n = 0].

-For the simple symmetric random walk on Zd\mathbb{Z}^d, a local central limit theorem gives
+For the simple symmetric random walk on Zd\mathbb{Z}^d, a local version of the central limit theorem (which estimates the chance of landing on one specific lattice point, not just the spread of the position) gives

 Pr[S2n=0] Cdnd/2as n,\Pr[S_{2n} = 0] \;\sim\; \frac{C_d}{n^{d/2}} \quad \text{as } n \to \infty,